sambatriste/netty-wiki-translation/User-guide-for-4.x.md

 There is more detailed information about Netty in the upcoming chapters.
 We also encourage you to review the Netty examples in the [`io.netty.example`] package.

-Please also note that [the community](http://netty.io/community.html) is always waiting for your questions and ideas to help you and keep improving Netty and its documentation based on your feed back.
+Please also note that [the community](http://netty.io/community.html) is always waiting for your questions and ideas to help you and keep improving Netty and its documentation based on your feedback.

 [`Bootstrap`]: http://netty.io/4.0/api/io/netty/bootstrap/Bootstrap.html
 [`ByteBuf`]: http://netty.io/4.0/api/io/netty/buffer/ByteBuf.html